 How can we help?

 15 PER CENT DISCOUNT ON FIRST SATRA TEST — please click here.

-SATRA has a wide range of specialist testing equipment to carry out testing of various products offering equestrian protection.
-Furthermore, SATRA is a Notified Body, and is able to carry out both testing and certification of such products in accordance with the PPE Regulation.
+SATRA has a wide range of specialist testing equipment available to evaluate various products that are claimed to offer equestrian protection.
+Furthermore, as a Notified Body, SATRA is able to carry out both testing and certification of such products in accordance with the PPE Regulation.
 Please email firstname.lastname@example.org for further information.